Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-Role-playing significantly enhances conversational engagement by immersing users in specific scenarios, making interactions feel authentic and contextually relevant.
+Role-play significantly enhances conversational engagement by immersing users in specific scenarios, making interactions feel authentic and contextually relevant.
 Incorporating explicit roles into dialogue systems encourages users to perceive the interactions as genuine, thereby increasing engagement and satisfaction.
-Within conversational AI, there is an emerging research domain specifically dedicated to role-playing, which aims to create realistic and persona-consistent interactions through LLMs.
+Within conversational AI, there is an emerging research domain specifically dedicated to role-play, which aims to create realistic and persona-consistent interactions through LLMs.